 (2) (a) The department shall adopt rules necessary to implement the big sky economic development program.
-In adopting rules, the department shall look to the rules adopted for the treasure state endowment program and other similar state programs.
+In adopting rules, the department shall look to the rules adopted for the Montana coal endowment program and other similar state programs.
 To the extent feasible, the department shall make the rules compatible with those other programs.
 To the extent feasible, the department shall employ an approach pertaining to the use of funds so that, except as provided in subsection (2)(b), the needs of rural areas are balanced with the needs of the state's urban centers.

 (b) For high-poverty counties, the department shall employ an approach pertaining to the use of funds that is intended to lower poverty levels in the county to a percentage at which the county no longer is defined as a high-poverty county.

 (c) The rules must provide for the types of uses of funds available under the big sky economic development program.
 The types of uses of funds by:

 (i) local governments and tribal governments include but are not limited to: